You can see that the battery is still half full after 9 hours being on.

 After a week in hospital and a couple of weeks at home, with some visits between, I was finally was given a date for an operation to receive a Cochlear Implant, the date was set for the 18th of February 2019

-About three hours or more (the operation takes between two to three hours, though I have not learn’t how long it actually took) later I awoke in the salle de reveil / recovery room, not having a watch I had no idea of the time, extremely groggy they kept me there for several more hours and I was finally wheeled to my room around 7 pm if I remember rightly
+About three hours or more (the operation takes between two to three hours, though I never learn’t how long it actually took) later I awoke in the salle de reveil / recovery room, not having a watch I had no idea of the time, extremely groggy they kept me there for several more hours and I was finally wheeled to my room around 7 pm.

-My head hurt, and had a nice big headache, but was hungry and around an hour later I was able to eat dinner, oh yes !!!
+My head hurt, and had a really big headache, but was hungry and around an hour later I was able to eat dinner, oh yes !!!

-You come out of the theatre with a bandage that’s is very tight around the head , but other that that no outward signs, but boy does your head hurt
+You come out of the theatre with a bandage around your that’s is very tight around the head , but other that that no outward signs, but boy does your head hurt

 After dinner I even walked around the ward a little, though was suffering from a slight dizziness